There is a tendency for inexperienced importers to blame their suppliers for all quality and safety issues that come up.

 This is easy to understand when it comes to dimensional values.
 Let’s say 4 parts come together to hold the windshield on a car being assembled.
 All 4 parts are within specification, but on the upper limit.
 And the windshield is within specification, but on the lower limit.
 It might not fit nicely at all (and the windshield might even fall down!).

-Design defects often appear more than 3 months after start of use
+Design defects often appear more than 3 months after the start of use

 Most manufacturing defects lead to failure and/or detection and return by users in the first 3 months.
 It is the “infant mortality” period in the famous bathtub curve observed on certain components and products.